On distinct perpendicular bisectors and pinned distances in finite fields: Preliminaries

 \begin{lemma} There are $q+1$ lines passing through any $\uu\in \FF_q^2$. \begin{enumerate} \item If $q=1\mod 4$ then two of the lines are isotropic and $q-1$ are non-isotropic.
 It follows that there are $q-1$ rotations and reflections about any point $\uu$. \item When $q=3\mod 4$ all lines are non-isotropic.
-It follows that there are $q+1$ rotations and reflections about any point $\uu$. \end{enumerate} \end{lemma} \begin{proof} After a translation we can assume $\uu=0$.
-Then any point $\vv\in \FF_q^2$ lies on a line passing through $0$.
-Each of these lines contains exactly $q-1$ non-zero points and hence there are $\frac{q^2-1}{q-1}=q+1$ lines passing through $0$.
+It follows that there are $q+1$ rotations and reflections about any point $\uu$. \end{enumerate} \end{lemma}

-If $q=1\mod 4$ then the lines through $0$ which are isotropic are spanned by $(1,i)$ or $(1,-i)$ and the rest are non-isotropic.
-The non-isotropic lines are fixed by a unique reflection about $0$.
-Since rotations and reflections are in bijection, there are $q-1$ of each about $0$.

-When $q=3\mod 4$ there are no elements of zero norm and so no isotropic lines.
-The rest of the analysis is as in the $q=1\mod 4$ case \end{proof}